Indian Kidney Exchange Program: A Game Theoretic Perspective: Conclusion

 \section{Conclusion}

-In this paper, we propose an algorithm to run at a national level in India to accept the pairs and their preferences from the hospitals and in turn provide a considerably stable, individually rational and maximum cardinal exchanges.
+In this paper, we initially propose an algorithm(IKEPA) to run at a national level in India to accept the pairs and their preferences from the hospitals and in turn provide a considerably stable, individually rational and maximum cardinal exchanges.
 We propose some parameters which crucial to Indian perspective.
+But then found out that, particular implementation of Edge Filter($F^*$) is causing a huge amount of potential pairs to be rejected out, because of the, not up to the mark edges.
+Hence we come up with an enhanced form of IKEPA, named as E-IKEPA.
+It filters out those pairs, which have compatibility scores less than $F^*$ with their most preferred pair in the pool, and then run TTCA algorithm on the remaining pairs.